johnmambo/RSA-Factoring-Challenge/README.md

 ## Task 1

-### RSA Laboratories states that: for each RSA number n, there exist prime numbers p and q such
-### n = p*q.
+### RSA Laboratories states that: for each RSA number n, there exist prime numbers p and q such that n = p*q.
 The problem is to find these two primes, given only n.